python-hyper/h11/README.rst

 machines, one for each of the peers.
 Blue is an "event" sent by that peer, green is a transition triggered by the (client state, server state) tuple taking on a particular value, and purple is special cases.
-(TODO: make the doc build automatically re-run the code that regenerates these from the source.
+(NB these are slightly out of date.
+TODO: make the doc build automatically re-run the code that regenerates these from the source.
 Once we have a doc build...)

 Client side: